-art.
+Art.
 3.3 - language in which the programme is taught

-- 1. The programmes are taught in Dutch. - 2.
+- 1. The programmes are taught in Dutch.
+The reason behind the language policy chosen for the degree programme is given in Annex 8. - 2.
 Notwithstanding the provision in the first paragraph, components of the Programme may be offered in English.
 This is governed by the Utrecht University Language Code of Conduct.

-art.
+Art.
 3.4 - credit load